qd-cae/qd-cae-python/README.md

 We want to tackle this issue with this free library, in order to give engineering a boost.
-Use it, build more awesome applications with it, share your projects too and if possible cotribute.
+Use it, build more awesome applications with it, share your projects too and if possible contribute.

 # Sub-Modules

 Current Module List:

 1. qd.cae.dyna
-..- Read D3plot (DONE)
+  - Read D3plot (DONE)
-..- Read Input Files (IN PPROGRESS)
+  - Read Input Files (IN PPROGRESS)
-..- Read Binouts (TODO)
+  - Read Binouts (TODO)
 2. qd.numerics
-..- certain numerical functions missing in numpy or scipy
+  - certain numerical functions missing in numpy or scipy

 For more details, look into the helper files.